pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ChartControl.md

 ![Data Promise with Loading Template](../assets/ChartControlDataPromise.gif)

 You can provide full React controls within the `loadingtemplate`.
-For example, to use the Office Fabric UI `Spinner` control, you would use the following codE:
+For example, to use the Office UI Fabric `Spinner` control, you would use the following code:

 ```TypeScript
 import { Spinner, SpinnerSize } from 'office-ui-fabric-react/lib/Spinner';